sara-nl/singularity-course/run-singularity-cartesius.md

 > **_Food for brain:_**
 >
 > * What do you see and why?
-Didn't you just tell me that the /scratch-shared is shared amongst on all worker nodes.
+Didn't you just tell me that the /scratch-shared is shared amongst on all worker nodes?

-Recall the steps we performed in the previous section for building images.
-Although /scratch-shared space is mounted you need to specify the correct path.
+* Recall the steps we performed in the previous section (building images) to mount a directory in the container.
+In this case we want to make our own `/scratch-shared` directory available in the container.
 There are several ways to do it as follows:

   ```sh
   echo "By specifying the path to the files"